 i=Change does this by making it simple and powerful for e-commerce businesses to give back and accelerate their sustainability journey.

-As a young man, Jeremy was moved to action while living in Cuba.
-He was shocked at how violence against women seemed accepted and was even considered ‘normal' across Latin America.
-This left him with a burning question...
-Why is such abuse so common in some communities while abhorrent in others, and still an enormous issue globally?
+Founder, Jeremy Meltzer, was moved to action while living in Cuba in his early twenties.
+He was shocked at how violence against women seemed accepted and was even considered ‘normal’.
+This left him with a burning question; why is abuse so common in some communities, abhorrent in others, and still an enormous issue globally?

-Jeremy believes the solution lies in engaging men, challenging dominant versions of masculinity, modelling respectful relationships to our youth, and funding best-practice NGOs to accelerate the impact of their work.
+Jeremy believes a key solution lies in engaging men, challenging dominant versions of masculinity, modelling respectful relationships to children, and funding best-practice NGOs to accelerate the impact of their work.

-Jeremy also makes Yellingbo olive oil with his father on their family grove.
-Three years ago at three am in New York, wishing to find a way for Yellingbo to give back, an idea arrived.
-What if Yellingbo committed a small donation with every sale, and simply asked their customers to choose where it goes?
-What if an ecosystem could be built for other brands to give back the same way?
+Jeremy was helping his father build their family olive oil business, Yellingbo Gold, when an idea arrived.
+What if Yellingbo committed a small donation from every sale, and simply asked their customers to choose where it goes?
+What if a solution could be built for other brands to give back the same way?